TM-design-art/data310/wed1.md

 ###How were the Softmax() and argmax() functions applied?

+The Softmax() function was used to calculate the probabilities of images corresponding to each of the different articles of clothing.
+The argmax() function was used to infer what article of clothing an image corresponds to based on the image having the highest probability of belonging in this class of clothing.

 ###Does the output from np.argmax() match the label from your test_labels dataset?
 Yes, the output from np.argmax() does match the label from my test_labels dataset.